franbach/tooltipme/README.md

 * **[color]** chose a base color for the tooltip.
 Accepts HEX and RGBA
 * **[offset]** the distance from the trigger object(HTML tag)
 * **[shift]** move the body tooltip relative to the arrow.
 Up or dow, left or right depending of the tooltip position.
 Values from 0 to 100.
 Default is 50(middle).
 This attribute is optional.
+* **[travel]** the distance that the tooltip travels.
+Values from 0 to 100.
+Default is 10.
+This attribute is optional.

 ## License